mendersoftware/mender-docs/07.Administration/02.Production-installation/docs.md

 This is a step by step guide for deploying the Mender Server for production environments, and will cover relevant security and reliability aspects of Mender production installations.
-The Mender backend services can be deployed to production using a skeleton provided in the `template` directory of the [integration](https://github.com/mendersoftware/integration?target=_blank) repository.
+The Mender backend services can be deployed to production using a skeleton provided in the `production` directory of the [integration](https://github.com/mendersoftware/integration?target=_blank) repository.
+Most of the steps are the same whether you are installing the Open Source or Enterprise edition of the Mender Server, but there are some extra steps that are covered in the [Enterprise subsection](enterprise).

 ## Prerequisites